DC801/dot-py-previous/README.md

 # dot-py
-This is where we keep exercises of ours for the Python Group named Dot Py.
+This is where we keep exercises and notes of ours for the Python Group named Dot Py.